-Although I’ve been capturing images all my life, I began seriously studying photography in 2009 and a few years later worked as a Photography Manager in Chicago.
+Although I’ve been capturing images all my life, I began seriously studying photography in 2009.
+A few years later I worked as a Photography Manager in Chicago.
 I captured portraits, products, city views, and even a couple events.
-In Spring 2014, I began freelancing under Janice D Nelson Photography.
-Although I have photographed different subjects, I specialize in headshots, portraits, and fine art – including architectural black and white fine art photography.
-I’ve been blessed enough to become an award winning, published photographer.
+By Spring of 2014, I began freelancing under Janice D Nelson Photography.
+Although I photograph different subjects, I specialize in headshots, portraits, and fine art architectural black and white photography.
+I’ve been blessed with becoming an award winning, published photographer.

-Before working as a photographer, I began my career as a teacher.
+Before working as a photographer, I began my working career many years ago as a Speech, Theatre, and English teacher.
 From there I worked in the corporate world predominantly in Staff, Training, and HR.
 In my youth, I very briefly dabbled in modeling.
 I hold a teaching degree and certificate, a BA in the Teaching of Speech Communication, and a Masters in Organizational Behavior and OD Consulting.
 When the ODI existed, I was a Registered OD Consultant.
 What does all this mean?
-I believe in lateral growth and continuous learning regardless of age.
+I believe in lateral growth and continuous learning – regardless of age.
 This philosophy applies to Photography as well.
-I am a member of the Professional Photographers of America (PPA), KelbyOne, and an attendee of a Vision Explorers Fine Art workshop with Joel Tjintjelaar, Julia Ann Gospodarou, and Sharon Tenenbaum.
+I have been a member of the Professional Photographers of America (PPA), KelbyOne, and an attendee of a Vision Explorers Fine Art workshop with Joel Tjintjelaar, Julia Ann Gospodarou, and Sharon Tenenbaum.
 I have also attended workshops with Joe McNally, Scott Kelby, and RC Concepcion.

 Since it seems I am always learning and studying something related to photography I, on rare occasion, have accepted other assignments (e.g., weddings, products, school portraits).
 However, I am most at peace when creating works of art for myself or others – whether a black and white fine art image or color portrait.
 I take great care in planning, shooting, and meticulously post processing images, in order to create images you’ll enjoy for a lifetime.